So, you’ve made a short documentary. Congratulations. Now, how can you get people to watch your film?

 - Thematically programmed film festivals (Bay Area International Children’s Film Fest, Austin Music Video Festival, etc)

 There are also film festivals that program documentaries primarily or exclusively, and even specific sub-genres of documentary (like music films).
 Choosing fests that are either thematically or location-wise relevant to your film will often improve your chances of getting programmed.
-Getting your film accepted into some film festivals (and maybe even wining an award or two) can help market your film and also help market yourself as a filmmaker for future projects.
+Getting your film accepted into some film festivals (and maybe even winning an award or two) can help market your film and also help market yourself as a filmmaker for future projects.

 What length is your short film?

 In addition, it’s worth considering what length of films fests are looking for.
 It’s easy for a programmer to find slots for short docs that are 1-5 minutes long.
 It’s a tiny bit harder to find room for films that are up to about 10 or 12 minutes long.
 After you get past 15 minutes it becomes increasingly difficult to find time-slots to program your short in.
 If your documentary doesn’t fit into these time-slots, you may have difficulty getting selected unless your subject matter is extremely relevant to the festival.
 Each fest will have a different cutoff for how long a short film is but it may be worth shaving down your film to fit into an easily-programmed lot.